DataDog/documentation/content/en/tests/setup/python.md

 Plugins that introduce paralleization to `pytest` (such as [`pytest-xdist`][3] or [`pytest-forked`][4]) create one session event for each parallelized instance.
 Multiple module or suite events may be created if tests from the same package or module execute in different processes.

-The overall count of test events (and their correctness) remain unaffected, but individual session, module, or suite events may have inconsistent results with other events in the same `pytest` run.
+The overall count of test events (and their correctness) remain unaffected.
+Individual session, module, or suite events may have inconsistent results with other events in the same `pytest` run.

 #### Test ordering